github662/dunhuang/README.md

 <br>
 This is the code for Warse Self-Attention Transformer (Wsa-former) to reconstruct corrupted image.
 Given one image and mask, the proposed **Wsa-former** model is able to reconstruct masked regions.
-This code is adapted from an initial fork of [PIC](https://github.com/lyndonzheng/Pluralistic-Inpainting) implementation.

 ## Illustration of Wsa-former
 ![](https://github.com/huangwenwenlili/wsa-former/blob/main/images/wsa-former-architecture.png)